TheSoftwareHouse/state-of-frontend/state-of-frontend-2024/06-testing.md

-# 6. Testing
+# 7. Testing

-## 6.1.
-Who’s responsible for testing in your software development teams?
+## 7.1.
+Who’s responsible for write tests in your software development teams?

 Format: Single answer